If this video doesn’t make you want a steaming cup of coffee, I don’t know what will.

 When I was in graduate school, I worked at a coffee shop.

 Con Panna means “with cream,” and it’s a simple drink to make.
 Grab a canister of whip cream.
 Then pull 2 (or, if you’re feeling extra frisky, make it 3) shots of espresso.
 As soon as the shots are done brewing, transfer the shots to your demitasse cup, then top with whip cream.
-As I like to call it: “heaven in a cup.”
+It’s heaven.
+In a cup.

 Most coffee shops, though, won’t have this drink listed on the menu.
 They’ll have the traditional cappuccinos, lattes, and cafe mochas.
 But no con panna.
 And it’s not that they don’t know how to make it.
 It’s just not a huge seller in America.
 Most people in America want something with a little less kick…a little smoother and creamier.
 They’re not looking for something with so much punch.